About The S.C. State Guard

 The State Guard is organized as an army brigade under the leadership of the Commander of the SCSG (COMMAND).
-It is comprised of the Command Staff, the Chief of Staff Section, the Professional Services Command and the 1st Civilian Support Brigade.
+It is comprised of the Personal Staff, Special Staff, Coordinating Staff, Professional Services Command and the 1st Civil Support Brigade.

 Each battalion is divided into companies, corresponding to the boundaries of the six regions of the South Carolina Emergency Management Division.

 State Guard members are all volunteers who share a passion for service and an equally strong commitment to their fellow South Carolinians.
 New and current members receive training at the State Guard’s Military Academy located at the McCrady Training Center in Eastover, S.C.

 Francis Marion at Burch’s Mill – William de Hartburn Washington (1833-70)

 History of the S.C.
 State Guard